Fall…Does My Lawn & Landscape Still Need Fertilizer?

 An application of a complete fertilizer containing nitrogen, phosphorus, potassium and micronutrients is recommended.

-The best times to fertilize trees and shrubs is after a heavy frost or freeze in the fall, and in the spring between March and May.
+The best time to fertilize trees and shrubs is after a heavy frost or freeze in the Fall, and in the spring between March and May.

-It is important to avoid fertilizing trees and shrubs in late summer to early fall because it may result in a flush of tender new growth that may not have time to mature and will be susceptible to winter injury.
+It is important to avoid fertilizing trees and shrubs in late Summer to early Fall because it may result in a flush of tender new growth that may not have time to mature and will be suspectable to winter injury.

-Fall fertilizer applications are good for root development and stored nutrients become available next spring for new growth.
-Developing stronger root systems is important.
+Fall fertilizer applications are good for root development and stored nutrients become available next Spring for new growth.
+Developing a stronger root system is important.
 Strong roots give the plant the ability to withstand stress during the season from drought, excess moisture, and heat.

 Protect your investment in your landscape trees and shrubs with a fall fertilizer application this year.